Kishp92/Poverty-Factors-and-Predictability/README.md

 ## ABSTRACT

-Analysis of poverty data from 7 countries of 12,600 people based on Poverty Probability Index (PPI) in order to define factors that my affect poverty in order to delagate resources to the issues for a better economic commnity.
+Analysis of poverty data from 7 countries of 12,600 people based on Poverty Probability Index (PPI) in order to define factors that my affect poverty in order to delegate resources to the issues for a better economic community.

 ## Analysis